Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 ```

 Here we use Axios to download the image as an array buffer.
-We then resolve with sharp saving the image double the size we receive it in.
+We then resolve by sharp saving the image double the size we receive.

 I wanted to showcase the images a bit bigger, so that's why I'm doing the 2x conversion.